 This option is not perfect either, since it involves copying an entirety of a bucket, which is a massive increase in the amount of consumed storage space.
 Since most of these options have their own problems and shortcomings, you might want to consider a third-party solution for your S3 backup and restore needs.

-Enterprise-grade AWS S3 backup solutions with minimal restore costs.
+Third-party AWS S3 backup solutions

 Bacula delivers natively integrated AWS S3 backup solutions as part of its extensive enterprise cloud-based backup and recovery options.
 It delivers native integration with public and private clouds via the Amazon S3 interface, with transparent support for S3-IA.
 AWS S3 backup is available for Linux, Windows and other platforms.
 However, there is something else your organization should know about Amazon S3 backup with Bacula Enterprise: the ability to have unique control over your cloud backup – and at the same time bring significant cloud cost reduction for AWS backup solutions.

-AWS S3 Backup with Bacula Enterprise
+Introduction to AWS S3 Backup with Bacula Enterprise

 To begin the AWS backup process with Bacula, you need to enter configuration mode first.
 After that you will be able to see several new options available.
 You need the one titled “Add a New Storage Resource”.